Pav0l/webtesting-iv-guided/README.md

 - [ ] type `yarn server` or `npm run server` to start the API.

 Please follow along as the instructor add automated tests to the API.

+# Lecture notes

+Before starting the tests, we need to specify a NodeJS environment for Jest.
+So Jest doesn't use window object.